 There is good news, though.
 You can often get more from each video than just the final product.
 Longer videos can be split up to create compelling promo content, and behind-the-scenes clips create excellent teasers.
 Be creative in how you use your content and how you tell your story, because often, customers are just as curious about the process as the end result.

-Now, with that said, there’s nothing wrong with taking it easy and utilizing simple clips from camera phones as part of your marketing strategy.
+Now, with that said, there’s nothing wrong with taking it easy and utilizing simple clips from camera phones as part of your video marketing strategy.
 Genuine, off-the-cuff content can perform as well as anything highly produced – in the right setting for the right audience.
 It’s all about getting the balance right and using different types of video effectively to highlight the strengths of your brand.